veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦                ¦           ¦relative to the tcUrl for the current connection.            ¦4. /realtimeapp                                 ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦code            ¦string     ¦A string identifying the event that occurred.
 To reconnect   ¦NetConnection.Connect.ReconnectRequest          ¦
-¦                ¦           ¦code MUST be set to “NetConnection.Connect.ReconnectRequest” ¦                                                ¦
+¦                ¦           ¦code MUST be set to "NetConnection.Connect.ReconnectRequest" ¦                                                ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦description     ¦string     ¦A string containing human-readable information about the     ¦The streaming server is undergoing updates.     ¦
 ¦(optional)      ¦           ¦message.
 Not every information object includes this property.¦                                                ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦level           ¦string     ¦A string indicating the severity of the event.
 To reconnect  ¦status                                          ¦
-¦                ¦           ¦the level MUST be set to “status”.                           ¦                                                ¦
+¦                ¦           ¦the level MUST be set to "status".                           ¦                                                ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ```

-### Message Flow When Handling **NetConnection.Connect.ReconnectRequest**
+### Message Flow When Handling NetConnection.Connect.ReconnectRequest

 1. Prior to the shutdown of the live streaming server or when the server intends to remap the client to another server instance, it dispatches an **onStatus** command to the client with a **code** of **NetConnection.Connect.ReconnectRequest**.
 If the server aims to remap the client, it MUST set the **tcUrl** property in the Info Object.
 In order to avoid a disruption, the server managing the original connection (commonly referred to as the "old server") SHOULD continue processing messages from the client until the client disconnects.
 1. When the client receives the **NetConnection.Connect.ReconnectRequest** event, it persists in streaming to/from the current server up to the next appropriate media boundary, such as a keyframe.
 Subsequently, it establishes a connection with a new server and disconnects from the old server.
 If the Info Object includes the **tcUrl** property, the client uses this URL for the reconnection process.
 Absent this property, the client defaults to the **tcUrl** for the current connection.